Kayli/logspub/linguistics/linguistics-semiotics.md

   - semantics of natural language sentences can be characterized in a formalism whose meanings are defined by abstract procedures that a computer (or a person) can either execute or reason about.
 In this theory the meaning of a noun is a procedure for recognizing or generating instances, the meaning of a proposition is a procedure for determining if it is true or false, and the meaning of an action is the ability to do the action or to tell if it has been done

+## stylistics

+- is the study and interpretation of texts or spoken language in regard to their linguistic and tonal style, where style is the particular variety of language used by different individuals and/or in different situations or settings
+  - texts are in a broad sense of the word
+- is a branch of applied linguistics

+- best poems are characterised by semantic density, which is to say a lot of meaning is packed into them [1]

+- lipogram
+  - a kind of constrained writing or word game
+  - consisting of writing paragraphs or longer works in which a particular letter or group of letters is avoided

+- poem is a diary with the lock removed. poetry is communication with oneself as well as with others. it is the most personal of arts. (billy collins)

+## people

+- roland barthes, umbero eco, roman jakobson and juri lotman

+## interesting

+- visual rhetoric [1]

 # references

 - https://en.wikipedia.org/wiki/Sign_(semiotics)